wjzhengsh/blockchain/index.md

 * Dashboards for monitoring and managing the resources on the network.
 * Lifecycle management for seamless upgrades of the full code stack.
 * 24/7 technical support integrated into the portal.
-* Hardened security stack with no privileged access, malware and tamper resistance, 100% encryption, HSM key protection, and many more features for networks with sensitive data in regulated industries.
+* Hardened security stack with no privileged access, malware and tamper resistance, 100% encryption, and many more features for networks with sensitive data in regulated industries.

 ## Roles

 Form your consortium and launch a network using this fully managed blockchain-as-a-service offering.
 Invite institutions to join your network and propose governance policies.
 Before taking a deeper dive into the prominent fetures of the {{site.data.keyword.blockchainfull_notm}} Platform, let's take a quick look at the key personas and entities in more detail.
 Please refer back to the table at the top of the page to see the responsibilities for each.

-**Member** is anyone that interacts or is involved with the blockchain network.
+A **Participant** is anyone that interacts or is involved with the blockchain network.
 This could be the front end developer who creates applications that front the network or the institution who runs key components, including peers, Certificate Authorities (CA), and ordering service.
 There are two major roles in a blockchain network, maintainers and participants.
 Below you find out more information on these roles and people required to complete the activities of these roles.

 1. **Maintainers**
   Typically aligned with an institution who owns the central components of the blockchain infrastructure, including peer nodes, CA, and so on.
 They share in the governance and operational duties of the network.
 All maintainers have a stake in the network, and by extension, have a vote in any operations that configure and customize their stance in the network.
 There are two types of maintainers, initiators and operators.